BAMMEZ/MUTALE-GEORGE-Blog_post/Automation1.md

 - Versatility: Offers rich ecosystem of frameworks and libraries
 - Readability: Scripts are easy to understand
 - Community support: Easy to seek help from fellow developers
+- It shortens codes which could be written with various lines of code to fewer lines of code

 ### WHY JINJA2 AS THE TEMPLATING ENGINE?